megakevin/end-point-blog/2024/02/key-takeaways-from-poodr.md

 11. **Design fails when you don't do it**.
 Code bases that lack in design will eventually evolve into unmaintainable messes.
 Change become increasingly hard even for the most minor new requirements.
 "Throwing everything away and beginning from scratch" becomes a viable alternative.
 12. **Design fails when you overdesign**.
 Armed with basic design skills, it's easy to fall into the trap of developing wrong abstractions, applying principles incorrectly, seeing the wrong pattern in the wrong context.
 Applications that suffer from overdesign become gigantic castles of code full of indirection that become hard to change.
 13. **Design fails when you separate it from programming**.
 Design is best executed as an iterative and incremental process with a quick feedback loop.
 The design needs to be adjusted frequently, as understanding of the domain changes.
-Design that is dictated to programmers from on high as part of a "[Big Up Front Design](https://en.wikipedia.org/wiki/Big_design_up_front)" are doomed to failure.
+Design that is dictated to programmers from on high as part of a "[Big Up Front Design](https://en.wikipedia.org/wiki/Big_design_up_front)" is doomed to failure.
 Such arrangements are not agile enough to be resilient to requirement changes.

 ## Agile and design